Fifth Avenue: Early 20th century

-Mid-20th century to present
+Traffic control innovations also emerged in this period.
+Patrolmen were first deployed in 1914 to direct vehicles at key intersections.
+The first traffic towers were installed in 1920 as a gift from Dr. John A. Harriss at key junctions such as 34th, 38th, and 42nd Streets.
+In 1922, the Fifth Avenue Association funded seven 23 ft bronze towers designed by Joseph H. Freedlander, spanning from 14th to 57th Streets.
+These towers cut travel time between 34th and 57th Streets from 40 minutes to 15.

+Freedlander's towers were removed in 1929.
+They were replaced by corner-mounted bronze signals topped with statues of Mercury, which remained in place until 1964; and several statues were restored in 1971.

+Mid- and late 20th century

 In 1954, rising traffic led to a proposal to limit use of the avenue to buses and taxis only.
 On January 14, 1966, Fifth Avenue below 135th Street was changed to carry only one-way traffic southbound, and Madison Avenue was changed to one-way northbound.
 Both avenues had previously carried bidirectional traffic.

 Through the late 1960s and early 1970s, many of the upscale retailers that once lined Fifth Avenue's midtown section moved away or closed altogether.
 According to a 1971 survey of the avenue, conducted by the Office of Midtown Planning under the leadership of Jaquelin T. Robertson, only 57 percent of building frontages between 34th and 57th Street were used as stores.
 The remaining frontage, including was used for companies such as banks and airline ticket offices.
 The section between 34th and 42nd Street, once the main shopping district on Fifth Avenue, was identified in the survey as being in decline.
 The section between 42nd and 50th Street was characterized as having almost no ground-level retail.
 The section between 50th Street and Grand Army Plaza was identified as having a robust retail corridor that was starting to decay.